-- Set the dT value for the task to 4 milliseconds.
-During offline experimentation with projects, the event generator simulates the scheduling that is performed by the operating system during online experimentation. - Open the data generator and delete the existing data channel. - Then set up a new channel for the message U_n. - Set up the channel U_n as follows:
+During offline experimentation with projects, the event generator simulates the scheduling that is performed by the operating system during online experimentation.

+- 3. Open the data generator and delete the existing data channel. - 4.
+Set up a new channel for the message U n:

-Mode: pulse
+pulse

-Frequency: 1.0 Hz
+1.0 Hz

-Phase: 0.0
+0.0

-Offset: 1.333333
+1.333333

-Amplitude: 0.333333
+0.333333

-• Now activate U_n, the output voltage of the rotational speed sensor.
+Unis the output voltage of the rotational speed sensor.